wilsonliaows/docs/connectors/xero.md

 ## Xero API usage limit
 According to the [Xero Developer Help Center](https://community.xero.com/developer/question/17181), there is a daily limit of 1000 API calls that a provider can make against a particular Xero organization in a rolling 24 hour period.
-If you exceed this rate limit you will receive a HTTP 401 response with the message “oauth_problem=rate%20limit%20exceeded&oauth_problem_advice=please%20wait%20before%20retrying%20the%20xero%20api” in the http response body."
+If you exceed this rate limit you will receive a HTTP 401 response with the message “oauth_problem=rate%20limit%20exceeded&oauth_problem_advice=please%20wait%20before%20retrying%20the%20xero%20api” in the http response body.

 ## How to find different IDs in Xero